- Credit Cards

 Web designers with a niche can command higher fees.

 While the growing demand for web design is something to celebrate, it also brings new designers to the market, making competition fierce.
-The freelance web designer needs to be an able marketer, skillful coder and creative artist to earn a living.
+The freelance web designer needs to be an able marketer, coder and creative artist to earn a living.

 Conquer the marketing aspect of running your own web design company by reading these tried-and-true tactics.